pranavm107/Sonar-Rock-vs-Mine-Prediction/README.md

 # Sonar Rock vs Mine Prediction

-A Machine Learning project that predicts whether an underwater object is a Rock or a Mine using Sonar signal data.
+A Machine Learning project that predicts whether an underwater object is a **Rock (R)** or a **Mine (M)** using Sonar signal data and Logistic Regression.

 ## Project Overview

-This project uses Logistic Regression to classify sonar signals reflected from underwater objects.
-The model is trained on the Sonar Dataset containing 60 numerical features extracted from sonar returns.

-The goal is to determine whether the detected object is:
+This project uses a Logistic Regression model to classify sonar signals reflected from underwater objects.
+The model is trained on the Sonar Dataset and can predict whether the detected object is a rock or a mine.

-- Rock (R)
-- Mine (M)

 ## Dataset Information

 - Dataset: Sonar Dataset
-- Total Records: 208
+- Total Samples: 208
 - Features: 60
-- Target Classes:
+- Classes:
   - R → Rock
   - M → Mine